 Our model

-Lively Minds works to get rural, pre-school children in Ghana and Uganda school-ready.
 Our vision is that all children have the opportunities to develop their skills and talents, and the chance to reach their full potential.

 To achieve that vision, change needs to happen at scale and solutions need to be affordable and sustainable by governments.
 We have designed and fine-tuned our model with this in mind.